neuralvis/elpa-mirror/melpa/cfml-mode-readme.txt

-This file contains definitions of CFML submode classes.
+This file provides syntax highlighting for CFML (also known as ColdFusion) source files.

 Usage: